valencik/mastersAPSC/documents/thesis/thesis.md

 It is possible to store the NSR data in a relational model.
 In a relational database the authors would have their own tables, separate from papers, as they are separate entities.
 This inefficient choice would entail a table and data schema created for the papers and then a separate table and schema for the authors, and similarly for keywords, selectors, and history.
-However, it is more efficient to convert the original data into a data schema that uses arrays.
+It is more efficient to convert the original data into a data schema that uses arrays.
 This is the primary motivator for not using a standard relational database.

 ## Data Representation